bouwe77/temba/README.md

     put: (resourceName, requestBody) => {
       // Validate, or even change the requestBody
     },
+    patch: (resourceName, requestBody) => {
+      // Validate, or even change the requestBody
     },
+  },
 }

 const server = temba.create(config)
 ```

-The `requestBodyValidator` is an object with a `post` and/or `put` field, which contains the callback function you want Temba to call before the JSON is saved to the database.
+The `requestBodyValidator` is an object with a `post`, and/or `patch`, and/or `put` field, which contains the callback function you want Temba to call before the JSON is saved to the database.

 The callback function receives two arguments: The `resourceName`, which for example is `movies` if you request `POST /movies`.
 The second argument is the `requestBody`, which is the JSON object in the request body.